jbcodeforce/eda-studies/docs/index.md

 ## Why this site?

 This virtual book,  isn't just another static resource on Event-Driven Architecture (EDA).
-It's your dynamic companion on the journey to mastering this transformative approach.
+It's your dynamic companion on the journey to mastering this innovative approach.

 While the value of cloud adoption and microservices is no longer in question, the "how" of implementing them often remains a challenge.
 Here, you'll find a comprehensive, continuously evolving source of knowledge tailored to bridge that gap.